Changissnz/my_thoughts_on_AI__07-30-2026/README.md

 The goalpost will just keep on moving further and further along.
 Some people will find time to play a little in these developments.
 Times will be challenging to maintain interest and enthusiasm for continuing advancing this field.
 And the politics involved will oftentimes divest capital and spin matters out to be something else.
+If you really want me to write this in harsher terms, how about I just go ahead and say there's a lot of political scum in the United States?
+Seriously.

+**TRANSLATION: If you can't keep to yourself because you would rather govern and rule over people through questionable means, your worth as a producer in the capital markets is up for grabs.
+You can be replaced as well.**

 And I also think institutional integrity is important for continuing the A.I. advances.
 And that translates to a de-emphasis on elements found in free market practices as well as bureaucratic management.
 The elements in both of these managerial styles can be very deterministic.
 I assume this because free market practices will inevitably favor the rich, at least financially, until the market crashes.
 The market always does, from time to time.
 Bureaucratic management leads to sloth and disinterest over time and common sense says it's because of the incentive structure and for the better of common cause.
 The word, institutions, is a funny word, from my perspective.
 It is as if anything that goes according to plan, to societal expectations, is institutionally valid and falls under the legitimacy of institutions, right?
 Yes or no?
 So there's no way to make moves without the backing of institutions.
 It is truisms such as this that make some time periods of American Republican administration, since 2016, humorous in the hypocritical conservative-knows-best kind of fashion.
 In the timespan of 2020-2023, the metaphorical wrecking balls to the economy came.
 Personally, I think some economic sectors, especially those outside of white-collar work, fared well enough during that time.
 But the wrecking balls to the economy really were an eye-opener for many people.
 The policy shifts leave behind what is "essential", the "core institutions".
-And then some people started to realize that the United
-States, among other developed nations, has been sitting on top of a lot of dysfunction, not thrones, going on around the world.
+And then some people started to realize that the United States, among other developed nations, has been sitting on top of a lot of dysfunction, not thrones, going on around the world.
 Not cooperating is a human right, right?
 Feeding illusions and depriving resources?
 All part of the game...and it only needs a new name to continue on as something more...something less.
 These times do send strong messages out to observant people on how much unofficialdom bears impact.
 Some people want the gates to remain open but are incapable of entering the premises or the gates are part of some sinister mirage, a test for those trying to prove that some things actually are real or can actually occur.
 Outsourcing manufacturing worked out well because the trade exchanges started out equal in the eyes of the nations shaking hands to the terms.
 One side focuses on hardware, the other side software, for example.
 But then the demands for advancements, due to the corporate ladder, started to budge under pressure.
 Russia, for one, has not been welcoming of American corporatism for decades now, and it shows in the statements issued by their government officials, understandable since people were getting cut out of these exclusionary lucrative arrangements.

 A last note I would like to make is that these changes, along with artificial intelligence trends, provide a great learning lesson for people from all parts of the political spectrum.
 The lesson is "play along but do not expect too much".
 Another related lesson